Mines of Laurion: Modern times

 In 1860, mining engineer Andreas Kordellas investigated Laurion, and wrote of the potential for processing slag in the region.
 Mining at Laurion resumed in 1864.
 Renewed mining involved both the processing of ancient slag for remaining lead and silver and the extraction of fresh ore.
 Mining of zinc ore was a commercially significant in the Laurion area in modern times.
 It was mined from reactivation in 1864 until 1930.
 Iron ore was also mined through the 1950s.
 The mines continued to be active, producing silver and other metals until profitable sulfide deposits were exhausted in 1978.

 During the early years of their modern operation, the mines became the cause for a legal dispute, known as Lavreotika (1869–1875), between the Greek state and the mining company, that resulted in foreign powers threatening military intervention.
 After the dispute was resolved, an economic scandal broke out, as a result of the cultivation of rumors regarding the existence of gold reserves in the mines.

 The mines were a theater of social and labor conflicts with numerous strikes taking place in late 19th century.
-In the most well known of these mobilizations in 1896, the miners' strike was violently confronted by the mining company's guards resulting in the death of two workers.
+The 1896 Laurion miners strike was violently confronted by the mining company's guards resulting in the death of two workers.
 The miners responded by blowing up the company's offices and killing the guards.
 In response the government sent police forces against the strikers.
 Further clashes occurred, to which the government responded by sending the military whose intervention resulted in more workers' deaths.
-This was the end of the strikes with most of the strikers' demands not being fulfilled and with a military force being permanently established to patrol the miners.
+This was the end of the strikes with most of the strikers' demands not being met and with a military force being permanently established to patrol the miners.